BEST Homemade Margherita Pizza

 - Prepare Pizza Dough: In a medium bowl, whisk together the all-purpose flour, sugar, yeast and salt.
 Add the warm water and olive oil, and stir the mixture with a wooden spoon until the dough just begins to come together.
 It will seem shaggy and dry, but don’t worry.

 - Scrape the dough onto a well-floured counter top and knead the dough for three minutes.
 It should quickly come together and begin to get sticky.
 Dust the dough with flour as needed (sometimes I will have to do this 2 to 3 times, depending on humidity levels) – it should be slightly tacky, but should not be sticking to your counter top.
-After three minutes, the dough should be smooth, slightly elastic, and tacky.
+After about 3 minutes, the dough should be smooth, slightly elastic, and tacky.
 Lightly grease a large mixing bowl with olive oil, and place the dough into the bowl.

 - As the oven is preheating, assemble the ingredients.
 In a small bowl, stir together the pureed tomatoes, minced garlic, extra virgin olive oil, pepper, and salt.
 Set aside another small bowl with the cubed mozzarella cheese (pat the cheese with a paper towel to remove any excess moisture).
 Set aside the basil leaves and grated parmigiano-reggiano cheese for easy grabbing.